 May — whose government would have to approve a legally binding referendum — accused Sturgeon's Scottish National Party of political "tunnel vision" and called her announcement "deeply regrettable."

-President Donald Trump acknowledged on Friday…
+US President Donald Trump threatened Venezuela…